apollo434/STP/stp_draft.md

 Q: What's the task of Root port and Specify port?

+A: Root port send BPDU.
+Specify port recieve BPDU

 Q: What's temporary loop?

+A: Init the STP topology, it will show temporary loop, we use the port status changed to eliminate it.

 Q: What's the algorithm the STP used?

+A:

 Networking Bridge ID & Port ID: